MicrosoftDocs/customer-voice/cv-docs/purchase.md

 ## Purchase Dynamics 365 Customer Voice for users without a Dynamics 365 enterprise license

-If you don't have select Dynamics 365 enterprise products, you must first purchase at least one **Dynamics 365 Customer Voice** license.
+If you don't have select Dynamics 365 enterprise products, you must first purchase and assign at least one **Dynamics 365 Customer Voice** license.
 The **Dynamics 365 Customer Voice** license includes 2,000 responses per month.
 If the responses included with the license are exhausted, you can purchase additional responses in bundles of $100 for 1,000 responses per month.
 You must also purchase and assign the free **Dynamics 365 Customer Voice USL** license equal to the number of users who need access to Dynamics 365 Customer Voice.

 ### Purchase the Dynamics 365 Customer Voice license